6.7.1 Government Spending and Socio-Economic Rights

-- Individualists want the State to play a minimum role, and they believe that the market should be allowed to determine what is needed – so that people are as free as possible to buy the services they want, or to buy insurance, or to support each other.
-This is a neoliberal position (188.8.131.52); they see hard work as a virtue, and income tax is seen as penalising it.
+Individualists want the State to play a minimum role, and they believe that the market should be allowed to determine what is needed – so that people are as free as possible to buy the services they want, or to buy insurance, or to support each other.
+They see hard work as a virtue, and income tax is seen as penalising it.

-Governments have to negotiate the answers to the five key political questions that are addressed in the following sub-sections:
+Governments must negotiate the answers to the five key political questions that are addressed in the following sub-sections:

-- Which services should be publicly funded for some or all of the population (18.104.22.168)?
-Health and education are both contentious issues.
+1. Which services should be publicly funded for some or all of the population (184.108.40.206)?
+Health, social care and education are contentious issues.

 2. Who should provide the chosen public services, private companies or the State (220.127.116.11)?